 It’s also important to note that higher doses of NSAIDS, coupled with long-term use, can increase the likelihood of such side effects.
 Some women have been popping NSAIDS every single month since they turned thirteen, for multiple times a day, several days in a row.

 CBD to the rescue!
-While CBD has definitely been experiencing its time in the spotlight, it might actually be warranted.
-Some women have found it to be quite a method of relief for those pesky, painful cramps.
+While CBD has definitely been experiencing its time in the spotlight, it might actually be warranted to help with those pesky, painful cramps.

 Women have been using cannabis to deal with menstrual pain for a long time — legend has it that even Queen Victoria herself employed the help of this powerful plant for the very same reason!

 Now, thanks to the passing of the Farm Bill, legalization of CBD is taking the U.S. by storm.
-As a result, more and more women are finding the relief they need from painful menstrual cramps, simply by incorporating CBD into their routine.
+As a result, more and more women have the opportunity to find extra modalities to help with painful menstrual cramps, simply by incorporating CBD into their routine.

 A simple Google search looking for CBD products to help with period cramps might leave you with more questions than you had before- there are so many options!

-To help you navigate the overwhelming field of CBD products, specifically when used for menstrual cramp relief, we’ve outlined a few tried-and-true ways that you can utilize CBD for effective menstrual cramp relief.
+To help you navigate the overwhelming field of CBD products, we’ve outlined a few ways to help you try out how you can utilize CBD!

 Enjoy a CBD Bath